 Explore it on Goodreads or Amazon.

-Other books by this author include Dark Predator, Savage Nature, Spirit Bound, Darkest at Dawn, Samurai Game, Dark Storm, Leopard's Prey, Hot Blooded, Viper Game, Power Game, Earth Bound, Spider Game, "Dark Crime"
+Other books by this author which I have reviewed include Dark Predator, Savage Nature, Spirit Bound, Darkest at Dawn, Samurai Game, Dark Storm, Leopard's Prey, Hot Blooded, Viper Game, Power Game, Earth Bound, Spider Game, "Dark Crime"

 Third in the Sisters of the Heart follow-on series and tenth in the overall Sea Haven (Drake Sisters) paranormal romance series revolving around troubled but gifted women who have banded together to support each other.